gunamata/CommandEmulator/README.md

 `mvn package`

-3. Run below command from the a console at the project parent directory.
+3. Run below command in a console at the project parent directory.

 `java -jar commandemulator-assignment\target\Mim.jar`